JetBrains/intellij-sdk-docs/basic_topics/project_structure.md

 #### How to Work with Project Files?

-**IntelliJ IDEA** stores the project configuration data in XML files.
+**IntelliJ Platform** stores the project configuration data in XML files.
 The list of those files depends on the plugin [project format](http://www.jetbrains.com/idea/webhelp/project.html).

 For _file-based_ format projects, the information core to the project itself (e.g. location of the component modules, compiler settings, etc.) is stored in the _<%project name%>.IPR_ file.